tomMoulard/fail2ban/README.md

     ports: "80:443"
 ```

-By default, no fail2ban will be applied.
-You need to specify an urlregexp with mode filter to enable it.
+By default, fail2ban will be applied.

-This configuration will no do anything and will allow all requests to be forwarded to your backend

 ##### Multiple definition